 '''

-protocol HelloWorld {
+protocol HelloWorld (role You) {

-role You, World;
+You introduces World;

 Hello from You to World;

 }

 '''

-The notation will be explained in more detail in this guide, but basically the protocol is named 'HelloWorld', and describes the communication behaviour between two roles (or parties).
-A single interaction has been defined, sending a message of type 'Hello' from role 'You' to role 'World'.
+The notation will be explained in more detail in this guide, but basically the protocol is named 'HelloWorld' and is specified with a parameter (role 'You') which defines the role initiating the conversation.
+The next step is for this initiating role to introduce the other role(s) that it will interact with, which in this case is the role 'World'.
+The final statement in this example protocol is a single interaction for sending a message of type 'Hello' from role 'You' to role 'World'.